jblairpdx/GIScience_I/labs/Lab_1.md

 1. Open ArcMap from the *Windows Start Menu* (either by finding in the *Start Menu* folders, or by typing the name in the search bar).
 2. Select *New Blank Map* from the *Getting Started* window that appears.
 Alternately, you can just close this window: it achieves the same thing.
-3. Right away, save the document: from the top menus, select *File->Save As*, navigate to your Lab1 folder, and save as **Lab1.Oregon.mxd**.
+3. Right away, save the document: from the top menus, select `File->Save As`, navigate to your Lab1 folder, and save as **Lab1.Oregon.mxd**.

 ##### Add data to the map.

 When you create a new map document, ArcMap automatically creates an initial data frame.
 Data frames are used to organize the map's layout.
 Each data frame is shown in the layout as a rectangular element.
 In this lab we will work with a single data frame.

 1. Tell ArcMap where to find the data.
-  1. Click
+  1. If not open already, open the *Catalog* panel from the menu `Windows->Catalog`.
+    - Note: ArcMap panels can float over the main window or be docked along some edge of it.
+To move or dock the panel, grab the title part of the panel and move it to where you want it to float/dock.
+  2. Click the `Connect to Folder` button at the top of the panel (looks like a folder with a + over it).
+  3. Navigate the filesystem and select the Lab1 folder within your student folder, then click `OK`.
+  4. Add city limits to the map.